TakashiAihara/docker-selenium-arm64/README.md

 - __selenium/node-base__: Base image for Grid Nodes which includes a virtual desktop environment
 - __selenium/node-chrome__: Grid Node with Chrome installed, needs to be connected to a Grid Hub
 - __selenium/node-firefox__: Grid Node with Firefox installed, needs to be connected to a Grid Hub
-- __selenium/node-opera__: Grid Node with Opera installed, needs to be connected to a Grid Hub
 - __selenium/standalone-chrome__: Selenium Standalone with Chrome installed
 - __selenium/standalone-firefox__: Selenium Standalone with Firefox installed
-- __selenium/standalone-opera__: Selenium Standalone with Opera installed

 ##